-We utilized the publicly available \textit{Montipora capitata} (rice coral) thermal stress multi-omics dataset from Stephens et al. (DOI: 10.5281/zenodo.6861688).
+We utilized the publicly available \textit{Montipora capitata} (rice coral) thermal stress multi-omics dataset from Stephens et al. (DOI: 10.5281/zenodo.6861688) \cite{StephensZenodo2022,Williams2021}.
 This dataset comprehensively characterizes coral holobiont responses to experimental heat stress through four integrated omics layers.

-\paragraph{Experimental design:} Coral fragments were subjected to controlled thermal stress conditions (elevated temperature simulating marine heatwave) versus ambient controls.
-Samples were collected at equivalent timepoints and immediately preserved for multi-omics profiling. \paragraph{Data structure:} The original dataset is distributed as a multi-sheet Excel workbook (Data S1-S5) containing:
+\paragraph{Experimental design.} Coral fragments were subjected to controlled thermal stress conditions (elevated temperature simulating marine heatwave) versus ambient controls.
+Samples were collected at equivalent time points and immediately preserved for multi-omics profiling. \paragraph{Data structure.} The original dataset is distributed as a multi-sheet Excel workbook (Data S1-S5) containing:

 Data S1.
 Processed proteomic data for M. capitata colony MC289 (n=2 per treatment/time point).
 Normalized abundance values and peptide statistics are shown for each protein identified.